-In this work we have tried to understand a) which are the reporting models that are de facto adopted by SMEs in order to communicate their pathway towards sustainable development, b) if different, which are the similarities and dissimilarities that can be identified amongst them and, c) the 'business cases' and generally the reasons for which SMEs decide to start a journey towards the disclosure of their route on sustainable development.
+are the similarities and dissimilarities that can be identified amongst them, and (c) the "business cases" and generally the reasons for which SMEs decide to start a journey towards the disclosure of their route on sustainable development.

-To do this, we have chosen three cases of Italian SMEs, namely, Monnalisa, Dellas and Stafer.
-Our choice was mainly motivated by the fact that they all represent typical Italian SMEs and have started to implement new reporting practices models like sustainability and integrated reporting.
-In particular, for our analysis we have chosen the last reports available (that are those referring to the 2017 financial year), that are the annual report of Monnalisa which maintains to be both a sustainability and integrated report, the last integrated report of Dellas which is a mix between the GRI Guidelines and the IIRC Framework, and finally the integrated report of Stafer which represents a report closely aligned with the indications of the IIRC.
-After having manually analysed the three reports some observations follow.
+To do this, we have chosen three cases of Italian SMEs, namely, Monnalisa, Dellas, and Stafer.
+Our choice was mainly motivated by the fact that they all represent typical Italian SMEs and have started to implement new reporting practices models such as sustainability and integrated reporting.
+In particular, for our analysis, we have chosen the last reports available (that are those referring to the 2017 financial year) that are the annual report of Monnalisa, which maintains to be both a sustainability and integrated report, the last integrated report of Dellas, which is a mix between the GRI guidelines and the IIRC Framework, and finally the integrated report of Stafer, which represents a report closely aligned with the indications of the IIRC.
+After having manually analysed the three reports, some observa-

 In terms of reporting practices that are used by SMEs in order to communicate their pathway towards sustainable development, it has been possible to note that both sustainability and integrated reporting embody two valuable options, though with some inherent differences.
-While sustainability reporting focuses more on the role of stakeholders and information that are of economic, environmental and social in nature, integrated reporting is more complex.
-It encompasses aspects related to the organisation's business model, connectivity of information, risks and opportunities and that refers to a broader value creation (of which sustainability represents one part).
-Hence, through integrated reporting sustainable development assumes a different and more comprehensive interpretation.
+Although sustainability reporting focuses more on the role of stakeholders and information that are of economic, environmental, and social in nature, integrated reporting is more complex.
+It encompasses aspects related to the organization's business model, connectivity of information, risks and opportunities, and that refers to a broader value creation (of which sustainability represents one part).
+Hence, through integrated reporting, sustainable development assumes a different and more comprehensive interpretation.
 Accordingly, it is not surprising that some SMEs can decide to conceive them as complementary, as it has been in the case of Dellas (and attempted by Monnalisa).

-With regard to the technical similarities and divergences that exist between these reporting practices (alignment with Guidelines, Standards, Framework), they have been synthesized in the following table (Table 8).
+With regard to the technical similarities and divergences that exist between these reporting practices (alignment with guidelines, standards, and framework), they have been synthesized in Table 8.